PaberuDesu/gamelife/README.md

 ### 2D and 3D interactions

 The transition from 3D- to 2D-mode is moved into separated game mode where player can transport 2D-field into 3D one or make a slice of 3D-field.
 You can also change game mode without changing the game field.
+You can rotate the 3D-field here with the right mouse button drag.

 > 3D-2D transition mode
 > ![Alt-Текст](https://github.com/PaberuDesu/gamelifesaved/blob/main/Screenshots/3D_2D_transition.jpg)